matn7/CS-Notes/src/main/java/design_patterns/DESIGN-PATTERNS.md

     - Dependency Injection

 ## Behavioral

-- how should objects behave and interact with each other
+- How should objects behave and interact with each other:
     - Strategy
     - Template
     - Iterator